 And by the end of the month on September 29, Uranus will be at opposition.
 The gas giant will be at its closest approach to Earth and its face will be fully illuminated by the Sun.
 This makes it the best time to view Uranus.
 Due to its distance, it will only appear as a tiny blue-green dot in all but the most powerful telescopes.

 As you know, the Moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the Moon’s phases for this month:

 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk at the edge of the constellation of Leo.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk in the constellation of Leo.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen also within the constellation of Leo, not far from the planet Mercury.
-Just like Mercury, the planet can only be seen at dawn and dusk.
+Venus: The sister planet can be seen between the constellation of Cancer and Gemini.
+Just like Mercury, Venus can only be seen at dawn and dusk.

 Uranus: The gas giant can be seen between the constellations of Pisces and Cetus with the use of a telescope.

 Neptune: The blue giant requires a telescope pointed in the constellation of Aquarius in order to be seen.